 In the context of the statutory audit of the Consolidated Financial Statements) of SCR-Sibelco NV (the "Company") and its subsidiaries (together the "Group"), we report to you as statutory auditor.
-This report includes our opinion on the consolidated statement of financial position as at 31 December 2024, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the year ended 31 December 2024 and the disclosures including material accounting policy information (all elements together the "Consolidated Financial Statements" and as included on page 72 to 177 within the section of the Financial Report 2024) as well as our report on other legal and regulatory requirements.
+This report includes our opinion on the consolidated statement of financial position as at 31 December 2024, the consolidated statement of profit or loss, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of accounting policy information (all elements together the "Consolidated Financial Report 2024) as well as our report on other legal and regulatory requirements.
 These two reports are considered one report and are inseparable.